 All reservations must be received by the hotel no later than twenty-one (21) days prior to the group’s scheduled arrival date.
 The reservation cut-off date for our group is 9/17/26.

-Thursday night October 8 there are rooms set aside for those coming in (e.g., ACB-Ohio Board members and convention planning committee.)
+On Thursday night October 8 there are rooms set aside for those coming in (e.g., ACB-Ohio Board members and convention planning committee.)